‘The Bachelor’ 2017 Spoilers: Nick Viall Reveals If He’s Falling In Love With Rachel Lindsay

 With Rachel on her way to falling hard for Nick does he feel the same?
 Viall revealed that he is being a little more guarded during his fourth appearance on The Bachelor franchise.
 Nick said he only wants to say I love you to one more person and he isn’t playing that card until he is certain he’s found the one.
 While Nick and Rachel have obvious chemistry, Viall shared that at that point in New Orleans he was not in love just yet.

-According to Reality Steve, Rachel will get more opportunities on group dates and another one-on-one during episode 7.
+According to Reality Steve, Rachel will get more opportunities on group dates and another one-on-one during Episode 7.
 Time will tell if Rachel will be able to make her case that she is the perfect fit for Nick.
 Do you think Nick and Rachel make a good couple?

 All new episodes of The Bachelor air Monday nights on ABC.